xiaobw95/2018-NHTS-Data-Challenge/README.md

 - Bayesian Belief Network with Missing Pattern:

   BNN could be a useful tool for encoding correlation patterns among TNC usage and demographic features (education level, gender, race, age level and health condition).
 In order to make the most of data, I firstly applied Random Forrest in nonparametic imputation, and then I generated new boolean variables to encode missing pattern.
 Finally, I put them all in BNN learning.
-It turned out that some correlation would be overestimated if simply removing entris with missing value, and education level and age level seem to be reliable strong features.
+It turned out that some correlation would be overestimated if simply removing entries with missing value, and education level and age level seem to be reliable strong features.

 - Hierarchical Semantic Model: